Maintaining F-1 Student Status

 - Tax Filing: File non-resident tax forms each year as required by federal regulations of the Internal Revenue Service.
 Check with Drexel Tax office website for details.

 - Health insurance.
 Drexel University requires that you maintain adequate medical insurance coverage during your time studying in F-1 status.
-Check the Health and Insurance office website for details.
+Check the Health Insurance office website for details.

 Understand that If Drexel University’s records indicate or if it is otherwise learned that you have fallen out of F-1 status or violated the rules and regulations for F-1 students, ISSS is required under federal law to report such violation to DHS by terminating your F-1/I-20 record in SEVIS.